spkg/bom/README.md

 The `bom` package provides a convenient way to strip [UTF-8 byte order marks](https://en.wikipedia.org/wiki/Byte_order_mark#UTF-8)
 (BOM) from the beginning of a byte slice or an `io.Reader`.

-The Unicode Standard permits byte order marks in UTF-8, but neither requires nor recommends its use.
+The Unicode Standard defines UTF-8 byte order marks as the byte sequence `0xEF,0xBB,0xBF`, but neither requires nor recommends their use.
 The Go standard library provides no support for UTF-8 byte order marks, and it looks like it never will.
 To quote Andy Balholm in the discussion on this issue at https://groups.google.com/forum/#!topic/golang-nuts/OToNIPdfkks

 >  The Go team includes the original designers of UTF-8, and they consider BOMs an aBOMination.
   They are reluctant to do anything to make life easier for people who use BOMs. :-)